Born: March 17, 2020

-It was not to be however.
-The young man was not prepared for the antics of a high content wolf dog.
-The pup was very mouthy and nippy (as is normal with baby wolf dogs,) possessive of food and toys, and he was not housetrained.
+It was not to be, however.
+The young man was not prepared for the antics of a high-content wolf dog.
+The pup was very mouthy and nippy (as is normal with baby wolf dogs,) was possessive of food and toys, and was not housetrained.
 The pup often spent an hour or more outside without going to the bathroom only to urinate as soon as he was allowed back into the house.
-He was also very fearful of other large dogs, and he reacted with growling, snarling and a show of teeth whenever he met a new animal.
+He was also very fearful of other large dogs, and he reacted with growling, snarling, and a show of teeth whenever he met a new animal.

-W.O.L.F.’s Director of Animal Care quickly realized Kieran needed some training and counter-conditioning to be happy and successful living among the wolves and wolf dogs at the Sanctuary.
-With the help of some older, calm dogs, Kieran is slowly growing more comfortable being around other canines and no longer reacts as fearfully when he sees another dog or hears barking.
-He is gaining confidence in other areas as well and is slowly beginning to feel comfortable exploring the world outside his foster home.
-Staff is excited by his progress and hopeful that he will soon be able to join the rest of the pack at the Sanctuary.
+W.O.L.F.’s Director of Animal Care quickly realized Kieran needed some training and counterconditioning to be happy and successful living among the wolves and wolf dogs at the Sanctuary.
+With the help of some older, calm dogs, Kieran slowly became more comfortable being around other canines and no longer reacted as fearfully when he saw another dog or heard barking.
+Staff also worked on building his confidence outside of his home and began taking him on short excursions up to the Sanctuary.

 After about a month, it was time for Kieran to move up to the Sanctuary full-time.
 He adjusted very well, and staff soon started introducing him to Yuki.
 The two started meeting out on walks and were gradually allowed to play under close supervision.
 Before long, it became clear that the two were getting along famously, and when Kieran was old enough and Yuki was healthy enough, the two became full-time companions.